Plan the Perfect Phoenix Staycation

 Celebrate the Western Spirit at Scottsdale’s Museum of the West

-From Remington bronzes to John Wayne memorabilia, this Smithsonian affiliate is a rootin’ tootin’ overview of the American West.
-Along with the kind of romantic landscapes that inspired Frank Lloyd Wright are pop culture moments even casual visitors will appreciate, including, through Sept.
-16, a blockbuster exhibition of Western movie posters.
-Check out special summer rates for kids.
+From Remington bronzes to John Wayne memorabilia, this Smithsonian affiliate is a glimpse into the American West.
+Along with art celebrating the romantic landscapes that inspired Frank Lloyd Wright are vestiges of Native American culture and pop culture moments even casual visitors will appreciate.
+Timed visits ensure safety and security for all — but you may consider booking in advanced.

 Turn a staycation into a playcation at this iconic resort where you’ll see Frank Lloyd Wright’s influence around every corner, from the stained-glass windows to geometric tiles.
 Families head to Paradise Pool for the 92-foot water slide, adult and kiddie snow cones, and dive-in movies; serenity-seekers gravitate to the lounges, spa, and a roster of quiet pools.
 Arizona residents receive exclusive discounts.